 Acute abdominal pain is a pain that exists for a short duration.
 Acute abdominal pain generally requires immediate medical intervention and diagnosis of the cause.
-Recurrent abdominal pain is defined as the abdominal pain that has three episodes in the last one months and that significantly affects the normal functioning of the patient.
+Recurrent abdominal pain is defined as abdominal pain that has three episodes in the last one months and that significantly affects the normal functioning of the patient.
 The abdominal pain that continuously exists for 2 to 3 months is considered chronic abdominal pain.

 Abdominal pain is itself a symptom of underlying medical conditions.
 Usually, abdominal pain is accompanied by various other symptoms depending upon the type of cause.
-Some of the symptoms accompanied with abdominal pain are:
+Some of the symptoms accompanied by abdominal pain are:

 Sleeplessness and restlessness